I Tried TikTok's One-Minute Messy Bun Hack & I'll Never Wear My Hair Down Again

 Super easy messy hair bun tutorial #hairstyle #quickhairtutorial #hairtutorial #messybuntutorial #messybun♬ Supalonely (feat.
 Gus Dapperton) - BENEE

-Whether your hair is long, medium, or short, TikTok has a messy bun hack for you, but the majority of the fast tutorials follow the same easy steps.
-If your hair is just-washed or on the fine side, start by spritzing dry shampoo through your roots and ends, or use a texturizing spray.
+Whether your hair is long, medium or short, TikTok has a messy bun hack for you, but the majority of the fast tutorials follow the same easy steps.
+If your hair is just-washed or on the fine side, start by spritzing dry shampoo through your roots and ends, or use a texturising spray.
 Either product will give slippery hair solid grip and help the messy bun retain its shape while styling.
-I opted for FEKKAI Full Blown Volume Dry Texturizing Spray, which breathes mega volume into limp hair without the sticky feel.
-Kristin Ess Dry Finish Working Texture Spray is also an excellent choice.
+I opted for FEKKAI Full Blown Volume Dry Texturising Spray, £22, which breathes mega volume into limp hair without the sticky feel.
+Also try Batiste Instant Hair Refresh Dry Shampoo & Volume, £3.99, massaged into your roots using your fingers and brushed through, or Charles Worthington Volume and Bounce Texturising Spray, £6.99, which doesn't dull shine.

-Now for the bun.
-Take a hairbrush and a simple hair tie, flip your head forward, and proceed to brush your hair up into a high ponytail or wherever you'd like your messy bun to sit.
-The trick here is not to pull the ends of your hair all the way through.
-Instead, make a loop at the top and use your fingers to tease the loop (which will become your bun) outwards slightly.
-If your hair is on the long side, you might want to wrap the ends around the loop, but those with medium or short hair can get away with leaving them out for now.

 Advertisement